 If you are a real football or soccer fanatic, then you cannot miss to know Abedi Pele.
-This Ghanaian legendary footballer was born Abedi Ayew on 5 November 1964 (53 years old).
-Because of his prowess in soccer, his countrymen named him Pele’ in comparison with the Brazilian footballer named Brazil’s Edson Arantes do Nascimento, also known as Pele’.
-He was among the most renowned Ghanaian Internationals a few years ago and his talent can still be felt in Ghana as it has trickled down through his three sons: Ibrahim, André and Jordan.
+This Ghanaian legendary footballer was born Abedi Ayew on 5 November 1964.
+Because of his prowess in soccer, his countrymen named him “Pele” in comparison with the Brazilian footballer named Brazil’s Edson Arantes do Nascimento, also known as Pele.
+He is among the most renowned Ghanaian Internationals and his talents can still be felt in Ghana as it has trickled down through his three sons: Ibrahim, André and Jordan.

-Abedi Pele did not even know of his great footballing skills and his fans started comparing him with the Brazilian legend before he even realised his own capability.
+Abedi Pele did not even know of his great footballing skills.
+His fans started comparing him with the Brazilian legend before he even realized his own capabilities.
 The question is what made this wonderful soccer player a legend.
 There is a forest of reasons depending on how you see it.

 1. Pioneer of African Football in Europe

-2. He was a Multiple European Cup Winner
+2. Abedi Pele was a Multiple European Cup Winner

 The name Abedi Pele is synonymous with cup winning.
-When playing in Europe, Ayew helped his European clubs bag a number of cups, trophies as well as titles.
-He helped lead the French league team Olympique de Marseilles to its first ever European championship in 1993 after scoring winning goals.
-Just to appreciate his prowess in cup winning, Abedi Pele was accorded the award of “man of the match” in Marseille’s relic UEFA Champions League final win over Milan in 1993.
+When playing in Europe, Ayew helped his European clubs bag a number of cups, trophies, as well as titles.
+He helped lead the French Ligue 1 side, Olympique de Marseilles to its first ever European championship in 1993 after scoring winning goals.
+Just to appreciate his prowess in cup winning, Abedi Pele was accorded the award of “Man of the Match” in Marseille’s relic UEFA Champions League final win over Milan in 1993.
 There are many instances when he was the one to score the deciding goal.